This can help with:

 Why treatment plans are helpful

-When bipolar disorder is not properly managed it can interfere really badly with your life.
+When bipolar disorder is not properly managed it can interfere really badly with your life, causing distress to both yourself and others.
 Finding effective ways to manage bipolar symptoms is extremely hard to do on your own.
 Bipolar disorder does require long term management and treatment under the advice of doctors, but the good news is that it’s treatable.
 Proper management of bipolar disorder will make things much easier for you, and there are a lot of people who are already leading full and productive lives with bipolar disorder.

 How to treat bipolar disorder